Today we’re giving you a crash course on what happens to the brain during a traumatic brain injury.

 As we explained at the beginning of this article, the brain operates on a delicate chemistry, and a brain injury disturbs this natural balance.

 After an injury, the brain loses the ability to produce several crucial neurotransmitters, chemical substances that help neurons communicate with each other.
 This can lead to problems with thinking and behavior.

 Sometimes the brain can resolve this chemical imbalance on its own, but sometimes it might require some medication to help it along.

-This ability is known as neuroplasticity.
+Scientists call this ability neuroplasticity.
 After an injury, the brain enters a heightened state of plasticity, which means it can more easily rewire itself.

-Neuroplasticity is activated by stimulating the brain through repetitive action.
-This is why it is so important to begin therapy as soon as possible after injury.
+You can activate neuroplasticity by stimulating the brain through repetitive action.
+That’s why it is so important to begin therapy as soon as possible after an injury.

 What Happens During a TBI?

 So there you have it.
-That was a general overview of what happens to the brain during a traumatic brain injury.
+That’s what happens to the brain during a traumatic brain injury.

 But how can you use this information to aid your recovery?